Tokyo Japan Temple: Rededication

 The renovation was originally anticipated to be completed in 2020.
 After delays due to the COVID-19 pandemic, the temple was rededicated by Henry B. Eyring, second counselor in the church's First Presidency on July 3, 2022.

 As of 2024, three additional temples have been built in Japan (Fukuoka, Okinawa, and Sapporo) to serve more than 130,000 church members, with a fourth under construction in Osaka.

+Design and architecture

 Site

 The temple is situated on a remodeled 53,779-square-foot plot in a residential area of Tokyo, directly across from Arisugawa-no-miya Memorial Park.
 It is a five-minute walk from Hiroo Subway Station and is surrounded by schools and embassies.
 The temple's design reflects elements of Japanese culture, including Japanese maples and bamboo landscaping.
 Two shallow ponds and a waterfall enhance the serene atmosphere of the temple grounds.
 Adjacent to the temple is a four-story annex building that includes a visitors' center, an arrival center, and a FamilySearch Center.